codingtraces/potential-broccoli/xmljson.md

 	4. Click “Generate” to download the project.
 	5. Unzip the downloaded project and open it in IntelliJ IDEA.

-2. Project Structure
+Project Structure

-After following the steps, your project structure will look like this:

 src/
 ├── main/
 │   ├── java/
 │   │   └── com/
-│   │       └── jackson/
+│   │       └── infosys/
 │   │           └── xmltojson/
 │   │               ├── XmlToJsonApplication.java
 │   │               ├── controller/